-- 1. C-R function available in BenMAP (AAI, 2018) - 2.
-MDA8 = Maximum daily average 8-hour ozone concentration - 3.
-Other age ranges are available, but the studies shown here are the ones used by the EPA in its health assessments.
-The age ranges are consistent with each epidemiological study conducted for each study.
+1. C-R function available in BenMAP (AAI, 2018)

+2. MDA8 = Maximum daily average 8-hour ozone concentration

+3. Other age ranges are available, but the studies shown here are the ones used by the EPA in its health assessments.
+The age ranges are consistent with each epidemiological study conducted that is the basis of the health function.